klavinslab/aquaverse/docs/protocol_developer/protocol_tutorial.md

 We try to introduce the most common (and recommended) patterns in Krill, but this is not a comprehensive reference.
 See the [API documentation](http://klavinslab.org/aquarium/api/) for more details on the functions that Krill provides.

-_This document is a working draft._
+_This document is a working draft, but we welcome feedback._

 ---